CarbonKivy/CarbonKivy/docs/source/uix/button/index.rst

 There are six button sizes: small, medium, large productive, large expressive, extra large, and 2XL.
 The large expressive button is used in editorial and digital marketing experiences.

-Use the :confval:`role:` property to defined the token for the button size.
+Use the :class:`~carbonkivy.uix.button.button.CButton.role` property to define the token for the button size.

 .. code-block:: kv